pichillilorenzo/deps-report/README.md

       Options:

-        -c, --circular      Show if there are some circular dependencies --only-circular     Show only circular dependencies
+        -c, --circular      Show if there are some circular dependencies --only-not-found    Show all modules that have no dependencies --hide-not-found    Hide all modules that have no dependencies --only-circular     Show only circular dependencies
         -h, --help          output usage information